Spasm

 A spasm is a sudden involuntary contraction of a muscle, a group of muscles, or a hollow organ, such as the bladder.

 A spasmodic muscle contraction may be caused by many medical conditions, including dystonia.
 Most commonly, it is a muscle cramp which is accompanied by a sudden burst of pain.
 A muscle cramp is usually harmless and ceases after a few minutes.
 It is typically caused by ion imbalance or muscle fatigue.

 There are other causes of involuntary muscle contractions, and some of these may cause a health problem.

-A series of spasms, or permanent spasms, is referred to as a "spasmism".

 Description and causes

 Spasms occur when the part of the brain that controls movement malfunctions, causing involuntary muscle activity.

 A spasm may be a muscle contraction caused by abnormal nerve stimulation or by abnormal activity of the muscle itself.

 Causes

 The cause of spasms is often unknown, but it can be due to an inherited genetic problem, a side effect of medications, Parkinson's disease, a stroke, cerebral palsy or multiple sclerosis.

 Old age can also cause spasms and cramp.

 Spasms can occur in dystonia, and in spasticity.